The nation of smiling kids!

 The name is Bawa, Geoffrey Bawa

-nature into the layout of the structure.
-Along with cafe, there is a
+The Barefoot Garden Cafe is gorgeous building, wonderfully infusing nature into the layout of the structure.
+Along with cafe, there is a bookstore and place for discerning ladies can shop for locally made clothes and home furnishing. |

 The long version is Deshamanya Geoffrey Manning Bawa.
-The short version, Geoffrey Bawa
+The short version, Geoffrey Bawa.

 FYI, Deshamanya is the second highest honorific title in Sri Lanka, for highly meritorious service.
 I kid you not.